tytydraco/yessleep/out/My_crew_and_I_are_stuck_aboard_an_abandoned_ship_Tomorrow_were_going_to_try_and_escape_Part_5.md

 Shit.

 Let me…let me get to what you’ve said first and foremost.
-I feel myself beginning to precariously dangle near to insanity, and focusing on your comments will help keep me from going to way of Wyatt.
+I feel myself beginning to precariously dangle near to insanity, and focusing on your comments will help keep me from going the way of Wyatt.
 Of mentally breaking.

 To the person who made the biggest and most detailed comment, many of the ideas you suggested, along with others, are what is going to ultimately go into our plan.
 So, for that, thank you.
 Unfortunately, your idea about crossing out our names in the activity programme, as good an idea as it was, is impossible to do.
 When we returned to our cabin to hole up for the night, I noticed that it had been taken.
 Whether that’s because an action like that would’ve worked or not, I don’t know.